brainsnorkel/ESO-Log-Build-and-Buff-Summary/README.md

 ## Overview

 This project uses the [esologs-python](https://github.com/knowlen/esologs-python) library to access the esologs.com API.
+The API uses GraphQL and the full schema documentation is available at [https://www.esologs.com/v2-api-docs/eso/](https://www.esologs.com/v2-api-docs/eso/).

 For each trial, it takes the five top scoring logged encounters for the current update and builds a report for each boss encounter showing the class and gear of DPS, tanks, and healers.

 ## Output Format